mirawara/Parallel-BFS/README.md

 The results are then stored in 'results.csv'.
 <h2>💖Like my work?</h2>

-Contact me if you have any corrections or additional features to offer me.
+Contact me if you have any corrections or additional features to offer.

 <h2>👥 Authors:</h2>
 <ul>